Hunde im Stress - Hund versteckt sich und schaut verängstigt

 5. Keep a stress log

-Diary: Keep a diary in which you record your dog's behavior, possible triggers, and the circumstances under which the stress occurs.
+Diary: Keep a diary in which you record your dog's behavior, possible triggers, and the circumstances under which stress occurs.
 This can help identify patterns and narrow down the cause.

 Note changes: Record all changes in your dog's environment, no matter how small they may seem.
 Sometimes it's the little things that have a big impact.

-6. Test for possible triggers
+6. Test potential triggers

 7. Consult an expert